 Nashville, Tennessee real estate is still proving to be very attractive to out-of-state buyers.
 With the relocation of Nissan HQ to the Nashville area in 2007, the real estate market was given another boost and raised national awareness of this comparatively undervalued real estate market.
 It has also just been announced that Nashville is one of the safest real estate markets.
 The ranking, released by PMI Mortgage Insurance Co., says Nashville is the fourth-least risky of the nation's 50 largest housing markets.
 Memphis is the second least risky market, followed by Pittsburgh.

 The city of Nashville is populated by about 569,805 residents, and the entire 10-county Nashville Economic Market is about 1,541,659 people strong.

-The Tennessee Titans are recognized as one of the best teams in the NFL and their potential continues to grow with every season.
-More about the Titans HERE.
+The Tennessee Titans are now recognized as one of the better teams in the NFL and their potential continues to grow with every season.

-www.NashvillesMLS.com is NOT the official website of the Middle Tennessee Regional Multiple Listing Service.
-If you would like more information about the Realtor associations in Middle Tennessee that own RealTracs click HERE
+NashvillesMLS.com is NOT the official website of the Middle Tennessee Regional Multiple Listing Service.
+If you would like more information about the Realtor associations in Middle Tennessee that own RealTracs, click HERE

 License Number: TN 00278725

-Office Tel: 615 361-6641
+Office Tel: 615 301 1650